woutdp/live_svelte/README.md

 ### Examples

-Examples can be found in the example directory.
+Examples can be found in the `/examples` directory.

 #### Create a Svelte component